How To Make Homemade Setting Spray

-A good makeup setting spray will help your makeup last for longer, and look fresh all day long.
 It is a must-have in your makeup bag, but the problem is that using this miracle spray every time you put on makeup can get expensive!

 If you are sure that you want to use makeup spray but don’t want the added cost, or maybe even the added chemicals that some might have, you can make it yourself at home!

-How do you make homemade setting spray?
-Making homemade setting spray is fairly easy, and you only need a few simple ingredients and tools to make yourself enough to last a while.
-By making your own homemade setting spray, you know exactly what is going into it and are saving quite a bit of money too.
+Making homemade setting spray is pretty easy, and you only need a few simple ingredients and tools to make enough to last a while.
+By creating your own homemade setting spray, you know exactly what goes into it and save quite a bit of money, too.

 To help you make your own makeup setting spray at home, we have included everything you need to know and everything you need to make the right one for you!